The Road Les Travelled

 My second novel, Aunty Says Get a Life, is inspired by my own aunt, her heartfelt advice, and other real events.
 Wanderlust plays a major role in this story as well as in my soul.

 Whether it was on stage, screen, or Grandma's living room, telling stories has always been a part of my life.
-Now, with the books and blogs I'm writing, the audience has grown—thanks to the internet and social media.
-The journey continues to twist and turn, with a new focus on freelance writing and a deep dive into Children's Literature.
+The journey continues to twist and turn as my story continues.
 Hopefully my work inspires others as it inspires me every day.